NTIG-Uppsala/restaurant-pos-system/README.md

 ## Introduction

 This project is a Point of sale system made with WPF and C#.
-When the project is run a database is created at `C:\Users\%UserName%\AppData\Local\Restaurant-POSS\`

 ## Download the system